carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 ---
 title: "CuPy"

 teaching: 0

 exercises: 0

 questions:

 - "How can I copy my data to the GPU?"
 - "How can I do a calculation on a GPU?"
 - "How can I copy the result back to my computer?"

 objectives:
-- "Understand the concepts of host and device"
+- "Be able to indicate if an array, represented by a variable in an iPython shell, is stored in host or device memory."
-- "Understand how CPU and GPU are separated"
+- "Be able to copy the contents of this array from host to device memory and vice versa."
-- "Understand how they can be connected, how data can be transferred back and forth"
+- "Be able to select the appropriate function to either convolve an image using either CPU or GPU compute power."
-- "Understand how to execute a simple computation on a GPU"
+- "Be able to quickly estimate the speed benefits for a simple calculation by moving it from the CPU to the GPU."

 keypoints:
 - ""
 ---